Forcing Axioms, the Uniformization and the Basis Property: Introduction

-The family of the $S_{\beta}$'s is so chosen that we can shoot an arbitrary pattern of clubs through its elements such that this pattern can be read off from the stationarity of the $S_{\beta}$'s in the generic extension.
-For that it is crucial to recall that $S$-proper posets can be iterated with countable support and always yield an $S$-proper forcing again.
-This is proved exactly as in the well-known case for plain proper forcings (see \cite{Goldstern}, 3.19. for a proof). \begin{fact} Let $(\forceP_{\alpha}, \dot{\forceQ}_{\alpha})$ be a countable support iteration, assume also that at every stage $\alpha$, $\Vdash_{\alpha} \dot{\forceQ}_{\alpha}$ is $S$-proper.
-The the iteration is an $S$-proper notion of forcing again. \end{fact}
+We will choose a family of $R_{\beta}$'s so that we can shoot an arbitrary pattern of clubs through its elements such that this pattern can be read off from the stationarity of the $R_{\beta}$'s in the generic extension.
+For that it is crucial to recall that for stationary, co-stationary $R \subset \omega_1$, $R$-proper posets can be iterated with countable support and always yield an $R$-proper forcing again.
+This is proved exactly as in the well-known case for plain proper forcings (see \cite{Goldstern}, Theorem 3.9 and the subsequent discussion). \begin{fact} Let $R \subset \omega_1$ be stationary, co-stationary.
+Assume that $(\forceP_{\alpha} \, : \, \alpha< \gamma)$ is a countable support iteration of length $\gamma$, let $\forceP_{\gamma}$ denote the resulting partial order and assume also that at every stage $\alpha$, $\forceP_{\alpha} \Vdash \dot{\forceP}({\alpha})$ is $R$-proper.
+Then $\forceP_{\gamma}$ is $R$-proper. \end{fact}